seismic-initiative/consciOS-paper/paper-edited.md

 ###### 4.1 Overview and formal motivation

 We propose a hierarchical controller decomposition comprising three nested control strata: (a) a short‑horizon embodied controller (Echo‑Self), (b) a supervisory/meta‑controller that selects policy families (Super‑Self), and (c) a long‑horizon priors generator or meta‑controller (Meta‑Self).
-This decomposition follows the engineering logic of viable system architectures and hierarchical control frameworks: lower levels execute fast closed‑loop control, intermediate levels perform policy selection and adaptation, and the highest level encodes identity and long‑term priors that bias learning and selection [Beer; Checkland; hierarchical RL; active inference, CITATION NEEDED].
+This decomposition follows the engineering logic of viable system architectures and hierarchical control frameworks: lower levels execute fast closed‑loop control, intermediate levels perform policy selection and adaptation, and the highest level encodes identity and long‑term priors that bias learning and selection [3]–[5], [8].
 Framing these strata as nested controllers yields clear testable predictions about adaptation, robustness, and option‑availability.

 ###### 4.2 Formal definitions